noshitsecurity/triassic.github.io/spoilers5.md

 ```
 1-2-33-4
-i declare a stegosaur
+i declare, a st3gosauR
-birds-detective-hiding-gecko
+birds-detective-hiding-gecko-win
-win if pgp is echoed
+if pgp, is echo

 #destinyCTF
 ```